elementary/actions/gettext-template/README.md

 This image is intended for use with elementary debian projects.
 There are a few requirements before getting started:

-  1. The project needs to have a deb-packaging branch with the necessary debian packaging for the project.
-Docs: [debian control](https://elementary.io/docs/code/getting-started#debian-control)
+  1. The project needs to have a deb-packaging branch with the necessary debian packaging for the project
   2. The project needs to use the meson build system

 ### Environment Variables